invictus-integration/testing-framework/blog/invictus-logic-apps-testing-framework.md

                            .WithTrackedProperty("OrderNumber", "123456")
                            .PollForLogicAppRunsAsync(minimumNumberOfItems: 3);
 ```

-*Want to read more about how to monitor a Logic App?*
+As was the case when looking for a single run, a `TimeOutException` will be thrown if the framework was unable to find the requested number of runs within the allotted time frame.

-*Read more about it in [our documentation](https://invictus-integration.github.io/testing-framework/#/logic-apps/polling-logicapp-runs).*
+*Read more about how to monitor an Azure Logic App in [our documentation](https://invictus-integration.github.io/testing-framework/#/logic-apps/polling-logicapp-runs).*

 # Conclusion